jabirkangarli/European-up-and-out-style-option-pricing/README.md

 1. the theoretical price of this option

-2. relation between the theoretical price of the option and two factors (simultaneously):
+2. relation between the theoretical price of the option and two factors (simultaneously):\
-a) volatility of the underlying instrument returns, and
+a) volatility of the underlying instrument returns\
 b) time to maturity of the option.